NVComputing/nvcomputingsite/resources/usaco.md

 USACO is a programming competition that occurs **4 times** during the year.

-(These dates are from last year, and are a rough estimate; they are not necessarily accurate for the 2020-2021 season.)_
+(These dates are a rough estimate; they are not necessarily accurate for the 2021-2022 season.)

-*   Dec 18-21: First Contest
+*   Dec 17-20: First Contest
-*   Jan 22-25: Second Contest
+*   Jan 21-24: Second Contest
-*   Feb 26-Mar 1: Third Contest
+*   Feb 25-28: Third Contest
-*   Apr 2-5: US Open
+*   Apr 1-4: US Open

 The first three contests are **identical in format**.